Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Problem Setting

-When the unknown parameters $\hat{y}$ only occur in the objective (i.e. $Z(y)$ is a fixed set $Z$), the quality of a decision vector $z^\star(\hat{y})$ can be evaluated in terms of \textit{regret} -- referred to as SPO loss in \cite{elmachtoub2022smart}) -- that expresses the suboptimality of the decisions made on the basis of the predicted parameters $\hat{y}$, with respect to the ground-truth parameters $y$:
+When the unknown parameters $y$ only occur in the \textit{objective} (i.e., $Z(y)$ is a fixed set $Z$), the quality of a solution $z^\star(\hat{y})$ can be evaluated in terms of \textit{regret}, also referred to as the smart predict-then-optimize (SPO) loss by \citet{elmachtoub2022smart}, which expresses the suboptimality of $z^\star(\hat{y})$ (the decisions made on the basis of the predicted parameters $\hat{y}$) with respect to the true parameters $y$:

-When the unknown parameters occur in the problem constraints, it is possible for the decision vector $z^\star(\hat{y})$ to violate them, due to a discrepancy between the estimates $\hat{y}$ and the ground truth (i.e. actually realized) values $y$.
+When the unknown parameters occur in the \emph{constraints}, the solution $z^\star(\hat{y})$ may violate the true constraints, i.e., $z^\star(\hat{y}) \notin Z(y)$.
 For example, production volumes in a manufacturing context might fail to meet demands when those are uncertain.
-In practical cases where this is possible, constraint violation typically incurs a cost, often due to actions needed to recover feasibility (e.g. buying products from a more expensive source to match underestimated demands).
-Formally, this can be captured by introducing a (problem-specific) penalty function $\mathit{Pen}(z, y)$ that evaluates the cost of correcting a decision vector $z$ to achieve feasibility for the ground truth parameters $y$.
-Accordingly, \Cref{eq:regret} can be generalized to include the penalty term, leading to what is referred in \citet{hu2023predict+} as \textit{post-hoc regret}:
+In practical cases, constraint violation must be corrected to recover feasibility, thus changing an infeasible solution $z^\star(\hat{y})$ into a feasible solution $z^\star_{corr}(\hat{y}, y)$.
+For example, in the manufacturing context mentioned above, this may involve buying additional products from a more expensive source in order to meet demand.
+In the stochastic optimization literature, this is known as a \emph{recourse action} \citep{birge2011}.
+Recourse actions often have an associated cost, which can be formally taken into account by introducing a (problem-specific) penalty function $\mathit{Pen}(z^\star(\hat{y}), z^\star_{corr}(\hat{y}, y))$ that expresses the cost of correcting an infeasible solution $z^\star(\hat{y})$ to a feasible solution $z^\star_{corr}(\hat{y}, y)$.
+With these concepts in place, we are ready to define the \textit{post-hoc regret}, introduced by \citet{hu2023branch, hu2023predict+, hu2023twostage}:

-It is worth noting that such corrective actions are in fact a well-known concept in the stochastic optimization literature, where they are referred to as \textit{recourse actions}.
-In \cref{eq:pregret}, we present a variation of the post-hoc regret concept initially introduced in \cite{hu2023predict+} and slightly different from \cite{hu2023twostage}.
-Unlike the previous formulations, where recourse actions modify the initial solution (e.g removing items from a knapsack), \cref{eq:pregret} permits these actions to be distinct from the initial decisions.
-Nevertheless, it's important to note that \cref{eq:pregret} aligns with the framework in \cite{hu2023predict+} and \cite{hu2023twostage} if we consider $z$ to encompass both the initial decisions and the recourse actions, with the latter being set to zero in the first stage.
-The penalty function then represents the recourse cost, and post-hoc regret is equivalent to the so-called \textit{value of perfect information}, i.e. the gain that could be made by perfectly knowing the uncertain parameters at solution time.
+Note that, in what follows, we will not always distinguish between the regret and the post-hoc regret.
+We will generally only refer to the post-hoc regret, without loss of generality.
+This can be done because when the solution $z^\star(\hat{y})$ is feasible (which is always the case when $\hat{y}$ occurs only in the objective), the regret and post-hoc regret are identical.